anthonylangsworth/Colonisation/README.md

 1. Download and extract `systemsWithCoordinates.json` from https://www.edsm.net/dump/systemsWithCoordinates.json.gz into `Colonisation.StarSystems`.
 Note that this is a large file (12+ GB) at the time of writing.
 Such a large but rarely changing file is intentionally excluded from the git repository.
 1. Download and extract `systemsPopulated.json` from https://www.edsm.net/dump/systemsPopulated.json.gz into `Colonisation.StarSystems`.
 This file is also excluded from the git repository.
+1. Download and extract `stations.json` from https://www.edsm.net/dump/stations.json.gz into `Colonisation.StarSystems`.
+This file is also excluded from the git repository.
+This file's contents are used to detect systems being colonised by looking for a station called "System Colonisation Ship".
 1. (Optional) Change the `minorFactionName` setting in `Colonisation.StarSystems\applicationSettings.config` to the name of your minor faction.
 It must match **exactly**.
 1. Build the solution.
 1. Run "run.bat" in the root folder of the solution.
 This batch file will:
     1. Run `Colonisation.StarSystems`.
-It takes about four to four and a half minutes to run.
+It takes several minutes to run.
 By default, output is written to `colonisationTargets.csv`.
     1. Copy `colonisationTargets.csv` from the previous step into `Colonisation.Bodies` and `Colonisation.Points`.
 You can also load this file into any spreadsheet.
     1. Run `Colonisation.Bodies` to download relevant information about the bodies in these systems.
 This may take a while, mainly if https://edsm.net is busy.
     1. Copy `systemBodies.json` from the previous step into `Colonisation.Points`.